SaujanyaV/Ether_Monitor/README.md

-# Ether_Monitor
+# blockchainScripts
-A script to see ether (native token) balance on EVM compatible chains.
-Change the bsc variable to any relevant EVM compatible rpc network and search your address.
+A couple scripts for basic tracking and sending of native tokens on any evm compatible chain.